-On May 19, 2021, the Company announced that it had entered into a non-binding agreement for the acquisition of Ability, a Nebraska domiciled insurer of long-term care policies.
-ML Management is proposed to manage a meaningful portion of Ability's assets, significantly increasing ML Management's assets under management and generating recurring management fees.
-With the Ability transaction, the Company will transition from a balance sheet oriented investment vehicle to a hybrid asset management business and insurance solutions model, further increasing the Company's income through insurance earnings.
+On October 29, 2021, the Company completed its previously announced acquisition of Ability, a Nebraska domiciled insurer of longterm care policies.
+ML Management has now been engaged as an investment adviser for a meaningful portion of Ability's assets, increasing ML Management's assets under management and generating recurring management fees.
+With the acquisition of Ability, the Company will transition from a balance sheet oriented investment vehicle to a hybrid asset management business and insurance solutions model, further increasing the Company's income through insurance earnings.